Jonh-Griffin/pointblank-jelly/README.md

-Pointblank: Jelly is a continuation of the Vic's Point Blank mod by Vic4Games given his 6-month silence.
+Pointblank: Jelly is a continuation of the Vic's Point Blank mod by Vic4Games given his 6 month silence.
 Since VPB is ARR if the original author requests, Pointblank: Jelly will be removed.

 ## Project Goals
 1) Expand upon Pointblank's content pack features.